 Another crucial step when making these keto cranberry brownies is that you measure your almond flour and then use a sifter to further make the almond flour finer.

 Although I used super-fine almond flour, the additional step of sifting helps the texture of the brownie to mimic that of a traditional one even more.

 As far as a sweetener is concerned, you can use your favorite sugar substitute that mixes cup for cup for sugar.
 However, this time I chose to use Lakanto, granulated sweetener.

 Michelle had been after me to try this Monk Fruit sweetener for the longest time, but I kept forgetting to do so.
 All I can say is thank God I did because WOW, this stuff is amazing.

 Most of you know I’ve been a fan of Swerve’s erythritol sweetener for a long time but I wanted to give Lakanto at least a chance to try to win me over.

 Somethings I really LOVED about Lakanto is that not only does it taste like sugar, but it also has the same texture.
-Plus it doesn’t have the strong cooling effect that sometimes happens with Swerve.
+Plus it doesn’t have a strong cooling effect that sometimes happens with Swerve.

 Using Cranberries In Keto Baking